matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 }
 ```

-## Checking a zkSync account balance
+## Checking a zkSync account's balance

 ```rust
 use zksync::types::BlockStatus;